 Meaning

-“English people don’t have very good diction.
-In France you have to pronounce very particularly and clearly, and learning French at an early age helped me enormously.” presents a viewpoint centered on wisdom.
-It implies that wisdom grows through experience and encourages us to remember that understanding takes time.
+In the quote “English people don’t have very good diction.
+In France you have to pronounce very particularly and clearly, and learning French at an early age helped me enormously.,” the emphasis is on wisdom.
+It highlights the thought that reflection reveals deeper truths while implying that mistakes teach valuable lessons.

 Theme